PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 We collect information directly from you.

-We collect information you voluntarily provide as part of using our services.
+To deliver the services you request, to customize your experience, and to better serve you, we collect information you voluntarily provide as part of using our products and services.
 This information includes information you provide as part of preparing your tax return or electronically filing your tax return.

 We collect information when you use our services.